 Research

 In 2022, MIT MAD and the Hasso Plattner Institute (HPI) co-created “Designing for Sustainability.”
-This program, funded by the Hasso Plattner Foundation, is a multi-year partnership to drive joint scientific research in multidisciplinary teams at both institutes.
+This program, funded by the Hasso Plattner Foundation, is a multi-year partnership to drive joint scientific design research in multidisciplinary teams at both institutes.
 It focuses on sustainable design, innovation, and digital technologies, through the allocation of approximately ten grants, ranging from $50,000 to $200,000 per year.

 Creative collaboration across spatial, temporal, and cultural boundaries is central to design.
 The program's vision is to develop ambitious, long-term explorations related to the innovation strategies of design, to generate sustainable impact for society across various domains of practice.
-Research teams with divergent backgrounds in computer science, AI, machine learning, engineering, design, architecture, natural sciences, humanities, business and management... are encouraged to apply.
+Design research teams with divergent backgrounds in computer science, AI, machine learning, engineering, design, architecture, natural sciences, humanities, business and management... are encouraged to apply.

 We are thrilled to collaborate with HPI to apply the power of design to sustainability and digital technologies.
 By working together, the research talents of HPI and MIT can accelerate design innovations for a low-carbon economy.